-Our Carbon Fund has supported the installation of solar powered exterior lights at St. Peter's Episcopal Church, Pilgrim Baptist Church (pictured), and Lord of Lords Christian Ministries in Detroit.
-In 2020, we donated towards a larger solar streetlight and public high speed wifi project at Avalon Village in Highland Park.
+Our Carbon Fund has supported the installation of solar powered exterior lights at St. Peter's Episcopal Church, Pilgrim Baptist Church (pictured above), and Lord of Lords Christian Ministries in Detroit.
+The Carbon Fund has also supported a solar streetlight and public high speed wifi project at Avalon Village in Highland Park.

 Projects that are high-visibility or that are integrated into programming or communications—in other words, projects that also inspire and grow awareness beyond your congregation—are especially encouraged.